geek-baba/radarr-indian-helper/README.md

 All values serialize to JSON inside `app_settings`.

 ### Environment Variables
-Only a handful are read in `src/config.ts` (e.g., `PORT`, optional DB paths).
-All user-level configuration flows through the UI to the database.
+Only `PORT`, `DB_PATH`, and other infrastructure concerns are read in `src/config.ts`.
+Radarr/Sonarr/TMDB/OMDB/Brave/TVDB credentials, feed definitions, and quality rules are stored in SQLite via the Settings UI.

 ## Local Development